-Introduction to Current Procedural Terminology (CPT) codes
+Introduction to current procedural terminology (CPT) codes

-Current Procedural Terminology (CPT) codes are used during the healthcare billing process.
-For every single task that an occupational therapist completes during a client session, there is a corresponding CPT code.
-CPT codes were developed by the American Medical Association (AMA) and they continue to assess and alter these in response to the development of new medical treatments.
-After claims have been lodged with insurance providers, the CPT codes will be assessed and reimbursement will reflect the treatments administered.
-As such, it is absolutely essential that occupational therapists and other clinicians are aware of what CPT codes should be used, and ensure they double (and triple) check these before submitting a claim.
-We understand that staying on top of CPT codes can be a pretty extensive task, which is why we’ve written this guide outlining the top CPT codes for occupational therapists.
-Using this information, you’ll be able to ensure you’re creating effective bills, allowing your practice to receive accurate reimbursement at a much faster rate.
+As such, it is absolutely essential that occupational therapists and other clinicians are aware of what CPT codes should be used and ensure they double (and triple) check these before submitting a claim.
+We understand that staying on top of CPT codes can be a pretty extensive task, which is why we've written this guide outlining the top CPT codes for occupational therapists.
+Using this information, you'll be able to ensure you're creating effective bills, allowing your practice to receive accurate reimbursement at a much faster rate.

 CPT coding guide for occupational therapy

 CPT codes are five-digit numbers that indicate specific treatments delivered to patients.
 Occupational therapy treatment codes are typically measured in 15-minute increments, meaning the services you deliver will be billed according to these time units.
-As I’m sure you know, the underlying incentive of occupational therapy is to guide clients toward goals they are hoping to achieve.
+As I'm sure you know, the underlying incentive of occupational therapy is to guide clients toward goals they hope to achieve.
 The specific treatments employed to ensure this unsurprisingly vary quite significantly.
 As such, it is important that you consider the end goal, or treatment outcome, intended for each of your therapeutic interventions.

 Treatment CPT codes for occupational therapy